Skip to content

 When does GuestRevu stay the right choice over Guestivo?

 When review collection is the only workflow that matters and the published GuestRevu pricing (free Lite, EUR 34.99 Core) beats the bundled Guestivo plan on cost.
-For properties not needing check-in, messaging, AI concierge, or upsells, GuestRevu standalone wins on pure economics.
+For properties not needing messaging, AI concierge, ordering, or upsells, GuestRevu standalone wins on pure economics.

 How does the bundled-vs-specialist math work?